-Reimplanting a knocked-out tooth is time sensitive; the longer you wait, the less chance of success there is for reimplantation.
+Re-implanting a knocked-out tooth is time sensitive.
+The longer you wait, the less chance of success there is for reimplantation.
 However, your life is more important than a single tooth; if you have any concerns about any other serious injuries you might have sustained during the accident, get to an ER.
-Take the tooth with you in a cup of milk, because there may be an oral surgeon available at the hospital to assist with reimplanting that tooth while your other injuries are being cared for.
+Take the tooth with you in a cup of milk, because there may be an oral surgeon available at the hospital to assist with re-implantation of the tooth while your other injuries are being cared for.

-- Never use super glue or any other type of glue to recement a broken tooth or broken crown, or their consequential pieces.
+- Never use super glue or any other type of glue to recement a broken tooth or broken crown, In addition, you should never use glue on their consequential pieces.
 Glue is not safe to use inside your mouth.
 Also, your dentist will have difficulty removing any super glue from your teeth and will likely destroy a restoration that could have been mended.

-- If your crown has come off, do not wear it with anything but the temporary cement your dentist gave you to hold it in place.
-It can be easy to forget that your crown is not cemented into place, which can cause you to swallow it while you are sleeping or even eating.
-If you swallow a crown that has sharp edges, it is able to cause damage to your soft tissues, including your esophagus.
-If the crown is swallowed and causes you to choke or cough, it can be aspirated into your lungs, which is extremely dangerous.
-Most pharmacies will carry temporary dental cement, and it is the best in home solution to use until you can get into your dentist and have the crown permanently recemented.
+- If your crown has come off, do not wear it with anything but the temporary cement your dentist gave you.
+It can be easy to forget that your crown is not cemented into place, which can cause you to swallow it while sleeping or eating.
+If you swallow a crown that has sharp edges, it can cause damage to your soft tissues such as the esophagus.
+In the event someone swallows a crown, and it causes you to choke or cough, aspiration can occur.
+Aspiration is extremely dangerous.
+Most pharmacies will carry temporary dental cement, and it is a great in-home solution to use until you can to your dentist and have the crown permanently recemented.

-- Do not wait more than a week to have a crown permanently recemented.
+- Do not wait more than a week to permanently re-cement a crown.
 The temporary cement that works for a time is not adequate in sealing and guarding against decay for long periods of time.
 More so, if you choose not to wear the crown at all until you are seen by your dentist, the position of the remaining tooth structure might shift.
-You may be required to have an entire new crown made if it is impossible to recement the old crown.
+It might be a requirement to have an entire new crown made, if it is impossible to recement the old crown.

 - Never use sticky glue or gum to “glue” down a crown or piece of tooth in place.
 These are not effective and they can also feed cavity-causing bacteria, which will damage your existing tooth structure.

 - Never use any sort of sharp metal object or power tool inside your mouth in trying to smooth out a sharp edge.
 See your dentist as soon as you can if a broken tooth is sharp enough to cut your tongue or cheek.
 In the meantime, use a small ball of orthodontic wax to cover the sharp edge.
-This is available at most pharmacies and will help avoid any cutting inside the mouth until your dental appointment.
+This is available at most pharmacies.
+In addition, it will help avoid any cutting inside the mouth until your dental appointment.